Devipriya1921/CMOS-Wallace-Tree-Multiplier/README.md

 ## Author

-- [A Devipriya](https://github.com/Devipriya1921), Bachelor of Engineering in Electronics and Communication Engineering, Cambridge Institute of Technology, Bangalore
+- [A Devipriya](https://github.com/Devipriya1921), Bachelor of Engineering in Electronics and Communication Engineering, Bangalore